Patch-Code-Prosperity/Pythonic-Schwab-API/README.md

 Before you can use this wrapper, ensure you have a Schwab developer account, which you can obtain [here](https://beta-developer.schwab.com/).

-For community support and discussions, join our [Discord group](https://discord.gg/m7SSjr9rs9).
+For community support and discussions, join our [Pythonic Discord group](https://discord.gg/6XMYKEFr).

 ## Quick Setup
 1. **Create a Schwab Developer App**: Register a new application with a callback URL set to "https://127.0.0.1".
 Ensure the app status changes to "Ready for use", as "Approved - Pending" status may not function correctly.